-(submerged latrine and septic tank) Construction of communal sanitation facilities Similar to implementation at village level, construction of communal sanitation facilities will be done in area that are permanently inundated.
+(submerged latrine and septic tank) , 4 Construction of communal sanitation facilities Similar to implementation at village level, construction of communal sanitation facilities will be done in area that are permanently inundated.
 For area that are permanently inundated and directly facing the sea, the facilities will utilize floating toilet design, with floating biodigester system or combination biodigester and wetland system.
-While for other area, the constructed toilet will be a standar communal toilet that equipped with simple wastewater management system (communal septic tank, 1 communal sanitation facility in each of the 8 targeted villages (a total of 8 facilities) anaerobic filter or rotating biological contactor).
+While for other area, the constructed toilet will be a standar communal toilet that equipped with simple wastewater management system (communal septic tank, anaerobic filter or rotating biological 1 communal sanitation facility in each of the 8 targeted villages (a total of 8 facilities) contactor).
 Each of the facilities can serve between 20-30 household.
 Decision on which design will be implemented will be further assessed prior to action implementation, as part of the feasibility study.
-This assessment is done to ensure that the construction of the said facilities will not pose a further threat to the surrounding environment.
-5 Knowledg e managem ent Forum Knowledge management forum will serve a function as a media to share lessons learned from program implementation in different villages and in city-scale Knowledge management forum will be attended by village and city stakeholders that are involved in program implementation, while also inviting province and national actors to share relevant information and policies that could affect the city.
+This assessment is done to ensure that the construction of the said facilities will not pose a further threat to the 5 Knowledg Knowledge management forum will surrounding environment.
+Knowledge management forum will be City level e managem serve a function as a media to share lessons learned from program attended by village and city stakeholders that are involved in ent Forum implementation in different villages and program implementation, while also in city-scale inviting province and national actors to share relevant information and policies that could affect the city.
 Additionally, both actors' attendance would also serve the purpose of communicating lessons learned at local level to higher governance level.
-City level Throughout the program period, 2 knowledge menagement forum will be conducted 6 Developm ent of knowledge product and advocacy material Knowledge product need to be developed in order to regularly share the progress and benefit of the program to wider community.
+Throughout the program period, 2 knowledge menagement forum will be conducted 6 Developm ent of knowledge product and advocacy material Knowledge product need to be developed in order to regularly share the progress and benefit of the program to wider community.
 This knowledge product then will be translated into advocacy material that can be communicated graduallt to city, province and national government PMU will document lessons learned and translating it into best parctices paper, research paper and newsletter content.
 To maintain regular information are being shared, PMU will publish newsletter in tri-monthly basis.
 City level Lessons learned and research paper will then further utilized to develop 4 policy papers that mostly focusing on coastal adaptation action

-7 City City knowledge sharing plaform is Among knowledge products that will City level knowledge intended as the 'go to' platform for be produced from the program sharing climate-related information at city level. implementation are documentation of platform Its existence is expected as will enable lessons learned, training materials, establishe effective information sharing between research paper, and advocacy d stakeholders and creating a transparent materials that will not only build city program implementation. stakeholders' knowedge, but also support policy-making process at city and higher governance level.
+7 City City knowledge sharing plaform is Among knowledge products that will City level knowledge intended as the 'go to' platform for be produced from the program - sharing climate-related information at city level. implementation are documentation of platform Its existence is expected as will enable lessons learned, training materials, establishe effective information sharing between research paper, and advocacy d stakeholders and creating a transparent materials that will not only build city program implementation. stakeholders' knowedge, but also support policy-making process at city and higher governance level.
 These products will be shared and communicated at local, province and national level by the PMU.